ASU-VDA-Lab/2024_ICCAD_Contest_Gate_Sizing_Benchmark/README.md

 # ICCAD_Contest_Gate_Sizing_Benchmark
-This GitHub repository has the public benchmarks for the 2024 ICCAD CAD Contest Problem C, and the hidden benchmarks will be released after the contest.
-This contest aims to explore the state-of-the-art algorithms for gate sizing to drive academic research to generate scalable gate-sizing algorithms and have people get hands-on with [*OpenROAD's Python API*](https://github.com/The-OpenROAD-Project/OpenROAD) and [*Nvidia's CircuitOps*](https://github.com/NVlabs/CircuitOps/) data representation format for ML-EDA or GPU-accelerated EDA research.
+This GitHub repository has the public benchmarks for the 2024 ICCAD CAD Contest Problem C for logic gate sizing, and the hidden benchmarks will be released after the contest.
+This contest primary goal is to explore the state-of-the-art algorithms for gate sizing to drive academic research to generate scalable gate-sizing algorithms.
+The secondary goal is to allow the use of a recently developed ML EDA research infrastructure which leverages [*OpenROAD's Python API*](https://github.com/The-OpenROAD-Project/OpenROAD) and [*Nvidia's CircuitOps*](https://github.com/NVlabs/CircuitOps/) data representation format for ML-EDA or GPU-accelerated EDA research.
 OpenROAD's Python APIs allow users to execute EDA tools with just a few lines of Python code and to access the EDA tool database directly through Python APIs, bypassing traditional file I/O. CircuitOps provides an ML-friendly data infrastructure that uses Labeled Property Graphs (LPGs) backed by Intermediate Representation (IR) Tables to create datasets for ML-EDA applications.
 The Python-compatible LPG minimizes the developmental effort required for ML-EDA research.

 ## Table of Content
-  - [*IR_Tables*](./IR_Tables): Design data in CircuitOps IR Table format.
+  - [*IR_Tables*](./IR_Tables): Design data in CircuitOps IR tables format.
-  - [*design*](./design): Design netlist, post-routed DEF, SDC, and SPEF file.
+  - [*design*](./design): Design netlist, post-routed DEF, SDC, and post-routed SPEF file.
   - [*platform/ASAP7*](./platform/ASAP7): ASAP7 cell library for the designs.
   - [*src*](./src)
     - [*example*](./src/example): Example scripts showing how to use OpenROAD Python API and CircuitOps LPG.
-    - [*CircuitOps_script*](./src/CircuitOps_script): Python scripts to generate the intermediate files.
+    - [*CircuitOps_script*](./src/CircuitOps_script): Python scripts to generate the intermediate files and updated timing values and capacitance values using OpenROAD after gate sizing.
     - [*evaluation*](./src/evaluation): Evaluation scripts for the contest and the evaluation method for users of the OpenROAD Python API.

 ## Materials for using OpenROAD's Python API and Nvidia's CircuitOps
   - R. Liang, A. Agnesina, G. Pradipta, V. A. Chhabria and H. Ren, "Invited Paper: CircuitOps: An ML Infrastructure Enabling Generative AI for VLSI Circuit Optimization," in ICCAD, 2023
     - [CircuitOps: An ML Infrastructure Enabling Generative AI for VLSI Circuit Optimization](https://ieeexplore.ieee.org/abstract/document/10323611)